wedesoft/www.wedesoft.de/_posts/2024-09-26-jolt-physics-engine.md

 #### Motivation

-In the past I have experimented with sequential impulses to implement constraints.
+In the past I have experimented with sequential impulses to implement constraints (see
+<a href="/simulation/2019/10/24/rigid-body-game-physics/">part 1</a>,
+<a href="/simulation/2019/11/13/rigid-body-game-physics-2/">part 2</a>,
+<a href="/simulation/2019/11/25/rigid-body-game-physics-3/">part 3</a>,
+<a href="/simulation/2019/11/29/rigid-body-game-physics-4/">part 4</a>,
+<a href="/simulation/2019/12/01/rigid-body-game-physics-5/">part 5</a>,
+<a href="/simulation/2019/12/03/rigid-body-game-physics-6/">part 6</a> of my rigid body physics series).
-I tried to integrate Runge-Kutta integration with sequential impulses, however it was difficult to prevent interpenetration of objects.
+I tried to integrate Runge-Kutta integration with sequential impulses.
+However it was difficult to prevent interpenetration of objects.
-Also implementing a vehicle with wheels and suspension where the weight ratio between the vehicle and the wheels was high, required a high number of iterations to stabilise.
+Also implementing a vehicle with wheels and suspension, where the weight ratio between the vehicle and the wheels was high, required a high number of iterations to stabilise.
 Finally stacking of boxes turned out to be unstable.

 In a GDC 2014 talk, [Erin Catto showed sequential impulses and stable box stacking][4] in the Box2D engine.